 Rain is a rare occurrence and can happen throughout the year.
 When it does rain it is usually short and a large amount.

-How Safe is Djibouti?
+How Safe Is Djibouti?

 Due to regional terrorist activity, terrorism is a risk in Djibouti.
 Terrorists can easily access and come into the country and will target tourist sites and westerners.
 Many refugees seek asylum from neighboring countries in Djibouti.